eamars/efr32_platform_package/drivers/wg_mac/README.md

 `wg_mac` module contains client side implementation of simple MAC protocol that has been used to report sensor data from Hatch to the gateway.

-Following section briefly described how such protocol is implemented.
+Following sections briefly describes how is implemented.
 Please refer to source code for more specific information.

-Network state
+Network States
 --------------------
 The network host (normally being referred as the gateway) keeps the state, as well as the device identity (EUI64).
 Each client can only report data to one specific host at a time.
 This is achieved